FeernandoOFF/DebugMenu/README.md

 > **Note:** The signature of the `logEvent` method is the same as Firebase Analytics, so if you're using Firebase
 > Analytics,
-> you can just call it with the same signature.
+> you can just call it in the same way.

 ```kotlin
 class AnalyticsManager {